-Average RN Salary in Mississippi: See How Much MS Nurses Make in 2022
+Average RN Salary in Mississippi: See How Much MS Nurses Make

 Are you ready to earn your online nursing degree?

 Want to become a nurse in Mississippi?
 According to CPI data from the U.S. Bureau of Labor Statistics (BLS), the Magnolia State has the lowest cost of living in the U.S., which means registered nurses (RNs) pay less than other states for groceries, housing, transportation, and other goods and services.

 Mississippi also borders Alabama, Louisiana, and Tennessee.
 As a compact nursing state, one of 38 states in the Nurse Licensure Compact (NLC), RNs in Mississippi can travel to bordering states that often pay more without having to obtain another license.